babelomics/SMAca/README.rst

 Spinal Muscular Atrophy (SMA) is a severe neuromuscular autosomal recessive disorder affecting 1/10,000 live births.
 Most SMA patients present homozygous deletion of SMN1, while most SMA carriers present only a single SMN1 copy.
 The sequence similarity between SMN1 and SMN2, and the complexity of the SMN locus, make the estimation of the SMN1 copy-number difficult by next generation sequencing (NGS).

 SMAca is a python tool to detect putative SMA carriers and estimate the absolute SMN1 copy-number in a population.
-Moreover, SMAca takes advantage of the knowledge of certain variants specific to SMN1 duplication to also identify the so-called “silent carriers”.
+Moreover, SMAca takes advantage of the knowledge of certain variants specific to SMN1 duplication to also identify the so-called “silent carriers” (i.e. individuals with two copies of SMN1 on one chromosome, but none on the other).

-This tool is developed with multithreading supported to afford high performance and a focus on easy installation.
+This tool is developed with multithreading support to afford high performance and a focus on easy installation.
 This combination makes it especially attractive to be integrated into production NGS pipelines.